-If you're wondering how to do Transcendental Meditation, keep reading to learn from a seasoned practitioner.
+If you're wondering how to do Transcendental Meditation, keep reading to learn its ins and outs from a seasoned practitioner.

 The main difference between Transcendental Meditation and other forms of meditation is the mantra you're asked to repeat during a meditation session.
 "In TM, the mantra, used as the vehicle to help the mind settle down, is a meaningless sound versus other types of meditation that use words, phrases, or visualizations during the meditation practice," says Pink.
 By focusing exclusively on your mantra, says the Mayo Clinic, you aim to achieve a state of perfect stillness and consciousness.

-While some meditation practices encourage emptying the mind of all thoughts, TM is more about letting thoughts come and go, like the passive activity of watching a cloud float by.
-According to Pink, this can be an incredible strategy for letting go of daily anxieties created by worrisome thinking.
+The other differentiator is while some meditation practices encourage emptying the mind of all thoughts, TM is more about letting thoughts come and go, like the passive activity of watching a cloud float by.
+According to Pink, this can be an incredible strategy to manage daily anxieties created by worrisome thinking.
 "It teaches you how to create a space between you and your thoughts and become an observer."

 The journey of Transcendental Meditation begins by finding a certified TM teacher and taking courses to learn the practice.
 Teachers are certified by Maharishi Foundation USA, a federally-recognized non-profit organization.
 As an experienced practitioner, Pink meditates twice a day for 20 minutes.
 "It's so easy and relaxing, and it's something I look forward to doing," she says.
 Here's what a typical practice looks like, according to Pink:

 1. Sit in a comfortable chair with your feet on the ground and hands in your lap.
 Leave your legs and arms uncrossed.